silviot/edx-platform-wiki/Split:-the-versioning,-structure-saving-DAO.md

 This document describes the split mongostore representation which

-* separates course structure from content where each course run (or partial course) can have its own structure and content can have many using structures and versions everything
+* separates course structure from content where each course run (or partial course) can have its own structure and content can have many using structures
+* versions everything

 It does not describe the original mongostore representation which combined structure and content and used the key to distinguish draft from published elements.